 In the case that TRIPRA is not renewed, and according markets were to dry up, industry experts say:

-- Because some carriers are unwilling to confirm terrorism coverage continuity past 2014, this could result in highly commoditized insurance plans and skyrocketed premiums.
+Because some carriers are unwilling to confirm terrorism coverage continuity past 2014, this could result in highly commoditized insurance plans and skyrocketing premiums.

 It is impossible for experts to accurately predict everything that will happen in 2014, but one thing that is for sure is that if TRIPRA does not continue past its expiration, the impact will affect every property owner or business that chooses or is required to carry terrorism coverage.
 Planning should have already begun, and it is more important than ever for insurance professionals to create improved methods for handling catastrophes.